Mustang Campaign 2017 – Ditch Regret

 AFL Stadium Screens – “Don’t just be a spectator” (15″ TVC)

-Our OOH followed the same contextual premise as the TVC spots.
+Our OOH followed the same contextual premise as the TVC.
 We included lines that were contextual to the geo-location or to modern urban life.
 We had 12 lines across, Large OOH, Office Towers, Cafe Screens, Shoppa-lites, Cross Tracks and Mobile Billboards.

 Has your life become decaf?
 (Cafe Screens)